saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 ## Alias record

 Amazon Route 53 alias records provide a Route 53–specific extension to DNS functionality.
+It's similar to a CNAME record, but you can create an alias record both for the root domain, such as example.com, and for subdomains, such as www.example.com.

-Alias records let you **route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets**.
+Alias records let you **route traffic to selected AWS resources, such as ELB, CloudFront distributions and Amazon S3 buckets**.
 They also let you route traffic from one record in a hosted zone to another record.

 :::caution Only alias record can record top node of DNS namespace.
-CNAME can't Unlike a **CNAME record**, you can create **an alias record** at the top node of a DNS namespace, also known as the zone apex.
+CNAME can't Unlike a **CNAME record** which only for subdomains, you can create **an alias record** at the top node of a DNS namespace, also known as the zone apex.
 For example, if you register the DNS name example.com, the zone apex is example.com.

-You can't create a **CNAME record** for example.com, but you can create **an alias record** for example.com that routes traffic to www.example.com (as long as www.example.com doesn't already have a CNAME record).
+You can't create a **CNAME record** for example.com, but you can create **an alias record** for example.com that routes traffic to www.example.com as long as www.example.com doesn't already have a CNAME record.
 :::

 When Route 53 receives a DNS query for an alias record, Route 53 responds with the applicable value for that resource(You can't create alias records for EC2):